Fabrimagic1/Pyemugameboy/README.md

-# GameBoy Emulator in Python
+# GameBoy Emulator in Python (No Working cause pc exception)

 A full-featured GameBoy emulator written in pure Python, supporting MBC1, save files, PPU, basic APU, and more.